styxlab/gatsby-starter-try-ghost/README.md

 ## Ghost Content API keys

 All content is sourced from a Ghost CMS.
 By default, content is fetched from the demo location at `https://cms.gotsby.org`.
 Surely you want to source your own content.
-Add a new file `.ghost.json` to the base directory of this starter that contains the following JSON structure:
+In your base directory `try-ghost`, add a new file `.ghost.json` that contains the following JSON structure:

 ```bash